vatsakrish/News-Angular/README.md

-# AngularStartup
+# NEWS Maikli

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.
+This project was created to display news from around the world. code was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4. and deployed in Google App Engine

+# Documentation
+Browser triggers a call to the NEWS Api which is rendered thru a service call.
+Nav bar is a seperated as a component and used to render the main page (News component) on clicks.

+# Angular Commands
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.